 Post-traumatic development- Following sadness and loss, some people report having positive experiences, including a renewed feeling of knowledge, maturity, and purpose in life.

 If you have been experiencing the effects listed above, we suggest that you look for help.
 You can contact Lifebulb by simply calling us on our 24x7 active helpline.
 You can also search for us online, simply search ‘find a grief therapist’ or ‘grief therapy and grief therapy.’

-At Lifebulb, our biggest difference lies in our bereavement therapists.
+At Lifebulb, our biggest difference lies in our bereavement therapist.
 Many large and small practices often put growing businesses before growing people.
-It may sound simple, but at Lifebulb, we treat our bereavement therapists like valuable people that provide a valuable service.
+It may sound simple, but at Lifebulb, we treat our bereavement therapist like valuable people that provide a valuable service.
 What does that mean for our clients?
-While we believe bereavement therapists and counselors, regardless of where they work, do their best for their clients, we've found that therapists who genuinely enjoy where they work can provide the best therapy for grief & loss to those they help.
-To that end, our primary goal at Lifebulb is to provide our bereavement therapists with the best possible environment to operate.
+While we believe bereavement therapist and counselors, regardless of where they work, do their best for their clients, we've found that therapist who genuinely enjoy where they work can provide the best therapy for grief & loss to those they help.
+To that end, our primary goal at Lifebulb is to provide our bereavement therapist with the best possible environment to operate.
 In doing so, we believe Lifebulb clients are best positioned to accomplish their grief treatment plan for grief & loss goals through in-person counseling or virtual therapy for grief & loss.

 Read our comprehensive list of resources to find out more about therapy & get the help you are looking for.

 Understanding Codependent Relationships: Signs, Causes, Treatment & More